yezz123/My-Business/README.md

     _Note: You can safely ignore any errors about `bdist_wheel`._

-6. Change the directory to `My Business` using `$ cd My Business/`.

-7. Create `config.ini` by making of copy of `config.ini.defaults` using `$ cp config.ini.defaults config.ini`.
+6. Create `config.ini` by making of copy of `config.ini.defaults` using `$ cp config.ini.defaults config.ini`.

-8. Edit `config.ini` with your preferred text editor and make changes to the configuration (if necessary).
+7. Edit `config.ini` with your preferred text editor and make changes to the configuration (if necessary).

     _Note:My Buisness is using a SQLite3 database while `DEBUG=True`.
 You don't need to specify a database user or password._

-9. Apply the migrations using `$ python manage.py migrate`.
+8. Apply the migrations using `$ python manage.py migrate`.

-10. Create a superuser account using `$ python manage.py createsuperuser`.
+9. Create a superuser account using `$ python manage.py createsuperuser`.

-11. Enable the `Cron Jobs` using `$ python manage.py crontab add`.
+10. Enable the `Cron Jobs` using `$ python manage.py crontab add`.
 (You need to be logged in as the user that's running the server).

 You should now have a development version of the My Buisness`accessible at`localhost:8000`or`127.0.0.1:8000`.